Entry Level SEO Tips

 Here’s a practical guide on search intent that can help.

-You can start your keyword research process by taking a look at Google’s Keyword Planner Tool – even though they are meant for paid search, not SEO, you can assess a general idea on volume of a given keyword and see related terms fairly easily using Google Keyword Planner.
+You can start your keyword research process by taking a look at Google’s Keyword Planner Tool – even though they are meant for Google ads (formerly Google AdWords) and paid search, not SEO, you can assess a general idea on volume of a given keyword and see related terms fairly easily using Google Keyword Planner.

-Seed keywords is another great tool that lets you see what people actually type into the search engines – their search intent – which is incredibly valuable information for anyone who’s promoting or marketing, well, anything.
+Seed keywords is another great tool that lets you see what people actually type into web searches – their search intent – which is incredibly valuable information for anyone who’s promoting or marketing, well, anything.

 UberSuggest is another useful tool to check out, since it scrapes Google autocomplete data to show you what Google might suggest to users who are starting to type your targeted keywords.

-We also always suggest going to your competition’s websites and checking out which keywords they are targeting – you can use paid tools like Moz, BrightEdge, SEMRush, or Ahrefs to analyze the competition, or even do it the quick and dirty way by looking at the source and see the meta descriptions and full titles for each page.
+We also always suggest going to your competition’s websites and checking out which keywords they are targeting – you can use paid tools like Moz, BrightEdge, SEMRush, Screaming Frog, or Ahrefs to analyze your competition’s link profile, or even do it the quick and dirty way by looking at the source and see the meta tag descriptions and full title tags for each other page.

-Once you’ve implemented your content strategy, use Accuranker to follow your progress.
+Once you’ve implemented your content strategy, use Accuranker to follow your keyword rankings progress.

-Use a site operator to quickly find the pages that are indexed in Google.
+Use a site operator to quickly find web pages that are indexed in Google.

-The site operator is easy, just plug in site:example.com and you’ll get a list of pages that are indexed in search results from any website.
+The site operator is easy, just plug in site:example.com and you’ll get a list of landing pages that are indexed in Google’s search results from any website.

 There are also plenty of free and paid tools that you can use to check out the difficulty of ranking for a given keyword and finding related terms.